Let’s talk about how to make a protein shake at home!

 Now if you want to get in more veggies, here’s how to make a protein shake without tasting them.

-Believe it or not, frozen zucchini and even frozen spinach are great options to start with.
+Believe it or not, frozen cauliflower or frozen zucchini are great options to start with.
 Zucchini literally is flavorless so you won’t even know it’s in there.
-Spinach also doesn’t add a flavor that I’ve found, but I’d avoid using it if you have a history of kidney stones since it’s high in oxalates.
+Cauliflower again doesn’t impart any weird flavor at all and actually adds the froth that most people like about bananas!

 Typically, I will pick one and add about ¼ to ½ cup to my shake.
 You could probably use fresh veggies, but I typically just buy them frozen since it’s less prep and they last longer.